anhgelus/now/README.md

 ```

 Finally, you define the link at the bottom of your card.
-You have as much as you want.
+You can have as much of these as you want.
 ```toml
 [[links]]
   link = "/foo"